EITP/IT-LAB/IoT Coding/microbit/README.md

 ### Project Description

-This Toolkit contains sample programs based on Micro: bit, online Blocky and JavaScript editor, including your own Micro: bit Chip and other coming projects.
+This Toolkit contains sample programs based on Micro: bit, online Blocky and JavaScript editor, including your own micro: bit Chip and other coming projects.

 ### Establish connection